PARKCHEOLHEE-lab/building-gan-graph-conditioned-architectural-volume-generation/README.md

         ```
         tensorboard --logdir=runs
         ```
-    - Check saved model checkpoints in `runs/base/states.pt`
+    - Check saved model checkpoints in `runs/_base/states.pt`
     - Generated samples and evaluation results will be saved in the notebook outputs

+# Testing
+1. Run the notebook
+    - Run `test.ipynb` to test the model and visualize generated samples.